logo

 Add a comment

-Charity bookshop devoted to theology and allied subjects.
+Charity bookshop devoted to theology and allied subjects, but including non-Christian classics.

 It sounds like a charity shop but actually turns out to be a small Christian bookshop.
 Jeremy Briggs